 4 Beaches + CityWilmingtonSee on map

-Perhaps no other area on the East Coast is as lively when it comes to outdoor adventures on, under and near the water as Wilmington and Carolina, Kure and Wrightsville beaches.
-The options for outdoor island fun seem almost endless in this area, including surfing, stand-up paddleboarding (SUP), kitesurfing, kayaking and other boating options; deep sea, surf and inland fishing; scuba diving and more.
+The options for outdoor fun seem almost endless on North Carolina beaches, like Wilmington and Carolina, Kure and Wrightsville.
+Experience surfing, stand-up paddleboarding (SUP), kitesurfing, kayaking and other boating options; deep sea, surf and inland fishing; scuba diving and more.
 Dog owners who enjoy adventures with their best friends will be happy to know the area’s beaches are especially dog-friendly from October to March.

 5 GolfBrunswick IslandsSee on map

 The Brunswick Islands has several championship courses with warm-weather tee times, beautiful views and challenges for golfers in search of top coastal play.
 Book a round at Tiger's Eye or Leopard's Chase, two of the Big Cats Golf Courses of Ocean Ridge Plantation.
 Both are public and regularly make the North Carolina Golf Panel's annual list of top 100 courses.

-Of course, after one or two rounds, many duffers and their non-golfing family and friends head to famed Calabash, where you have the pick of restaurants offering Calabash-style fried seafood.
-The town’s distinctive fried seafood has had a loyal following since the 1930s.
+After one or two rounds, many duffers and their non-golfing family and friends head to Calabash, where you have the pick of restaurants offering Calabash-style fried seafood.